Note

 - Output: Registered model in Machine Learning.

-In your GitHub project repository (example: taxi-fare-regression), select Actions
+In your GitHub project repository (for example,

 Note

-Online Endpoint
+Online endpoint

-In your GitHub project repository (ex: taxi-fare-regression), select Actions
+In your GitHub project repository (for example,

-Select the deploy-online-endpoint-pipeline from the workflows listed on the left and click Run workflow to execute the online endpoint deployment pipeline workflow.
-The steps in this pipeline will create an online endpoint in your Machine Learning workspace, create a deployment of your model to this endpoint, then allocate traffic to the endpoint.
+Select the deploy-online-endpoint-pipeline from the workflows listed on the left and select Run workflow to execute the online endpoint deployment pipeline workflow.
+The steps in this pipeline create an online endpoint in your Machine Learning workspace, create a deployment of your model to this endpoint, then allocate traffic to the endpoint.

-to test the endpoint.
+/data/taxi-request.jsonto test the endpoint.

-Batch Endpoint
+Batch endpoint

-In your GitHub project repository (ex: taxi-fare-regression), select Actions
+In your GitHub project repository (for example,

 Moving to production